xixiwangvu2021/NLPtech_attribution_system/README.md

 # NLP_Technology(RM)_tutorial_report_Processing_Attribution

-This repository contains code and auxiliary materials for NLP Technology(RM) tutorial report **Processing Attribution** by Betty van Dongen (e.c.van.dongen@student.vu.nl), Fina Polat (f.e.yilmazpolat@student.vu.nl) and Xixi Wang (x21.wang@student.vu.nl) in June 2021.
+This repository contains code and auxiliary materials for NLP Technology(RM) tutorial report **Processing Attribution** by Betty van Dongen (e.c.van.dongen@student.vu.nl), Fina Polat (f.e.yilmazpolat@student.vu.nl) and Xixi Wang (x21.wang@student.vu.nl) in June and July 2021.

 The report **Processing Attribution** introduces a complete pipeline of processing attribution relations (ARs).
 The pipeline has integrated the Baseline_CRF,  Embedding_CRF and Features2_CRF.
 For the first two models, the pipeline consists of Pre-processing, Component extraction, AR extraction, Post-processing and Evaluation; for the third model, the pipeline includes a Feature extraction before Component extraction.